HyperSourceGithub/hyperair/README.md

     - Open the .zip file, and extract all the files.
 This is done automatically on Mac, and can be done on Windows by clicking **"extract all"** in the top bar.
 If you need help, I've done you a favor and searched it for you: [Mac](https://www.google.com/search?q=how+to+extract+files+from+a+zip+macos&oq=how+to+extract+files+from+a+zip+macos) | [Windows](https://www.google.com/search?q=how+to+extract+files+from+a+zip+windows) <br />
 3. ### Run the game
     #### Short Explanation
-    - Run `main.py` as you would a normal python program.
+    - Find and run `main.py` as you would a normal python program.
     #### Long Explanation
     - Find this new folder created (not the .zip) and locate the file `main.py`. <br />
     - Get the file path: